crate/crate/blackbox/docs/index_html.rst

 - In order to get CrateDB up and running take a look at the :doc:`installation`.

-- If you are new to CrateDB, it is probably the best to say :doc:`hello`.
+- If you are new to CrateDB, it is probably the best to say `hello`_.

 - For details about working with CrateDB, see :doc:`sql/index`.